Ritanshi-arch/FitPro-gym/README.md

 ![Fitpro_logo](https://github.com/user-attachments/assets/922de619-dde8-4346-9b13-bf6dc1c5c7c1)

-Welcome to my first SQL project, where I analyze real-time gym data from **FitPro Gym**!
-This project uses a dataset of **10,000 visit records** to explore and analyze gym membership and visit data, answering key business questions that can help a fitness center understand its customer base better and optimize its services.
+Welcome to my inaugural SQL project, where I analyze real-time data from **FitPro Gym**!
+This project involves a dataset containing **10,000 visit records**, through which I explore and analyze gym membership and visit patterns.
+The goal is to answer key business questions that can provide valuable insights into the customer base, helping the fitness center optimize its services and improve overall operations.

 ## Table of Contents
 - [Introduction](#introduction)